 Teachers are expected to make every effort to ensure that children with SEN are fully involved in the life of the class.
 For some children, it will be necessary for them to spend some time in small groups or being pulled out from the classroom for specific, timed activities related to the needs identified.
-This may be delivered by the teacher, teaching assistant, Personalized Learning Teacher, or SEN/Personalized Learning Department Coordinator (SENCO), and will complement classroom work so that the skills, knowledge, and understanding will be transferred to the classroom.
+This may be delivered by the teacher, teaching assistant, SEN Teacher, or SEN Coordinator (SENCO), and will complement classroom work so that the skills, knowledge and understanding will be transferred to the classroom.

 - ARIS believes in the “whole child” approach to education, which involves all the staff adhering to a model of good practice.

 - ARIS staff are committed to identifying and providing for the needs of all children in a wholly inclusive environment.